swiss-ai-center/a-guide-to-mlops/docs/part-5-label-data-and-retrain/chapter-52-label-new-data-with-label-studio.md

 Note that you can also import additional data and export the labels.

-Currently, we have labeled one image but in the next chapter, we will learn how to use the model we trained earlier to label the images automatically.
+Currently, we have labeled a few images but in the next chapter, we will learn how to use the model we trained earlier to label all the images automatically.

 ## Summary